 If your car was bought in the last 30 days, and you’ve driven it for a short time only to find that there was a fault, you have the right to reject the vehicle on the grounds that it’s “unsatisfactory”.

-Maybe the gear box is grinding, or the car doesn’t respond well when in gear, or that the brake pads are worn out and brake time has been affected, these are faults that fall under “unsatisfactory” and you’re entitled to receive a full refund.
-As long as the fault is identified within 30 days of buying the car.
+Maybe the gear box is grinding, the car doesn’t respond well when in gear or the brake pads are worn out and stopping time has been affected.
+These are faults that fall under “unsatisfactory” and you’re entitled to receive a full refund as long as the fault is identified within 30 days of buying the car.

 It’s important to remember that if the vehicle has been kept in a workshop for any time, these days do not count towards the 30-day limit.